Myōjin-shō

 Myōjin-shō (明神礁) is a submarine volcano located about 450 kilometers south of Tokyo on the Izu-Ogasawara Ridge in the Izu Islands.
 Volcanic activity has been detected there since 1869.
 Since then it has undergone more eruptions, the most powerful of which resulted in the appearance and disappearance of a small island.

 The name Myōjin-shō derives from a fishing boat, No.11 Myōjin-Maru of Yaizu City, Shizuoka Prefecture, the crew of which first witnessed the major volcanic eruption of 1952.
+Myōjin itself refers to 'shining deity' or 'illuminating deity' in reference to the Kami.